 Let it Be was the first Unplugged album.
 It was a “Back to basics” album, so the Beatles gear they used was pretty standard stuff as well.

-Even though Let It Be didn’t make it on my list of Top 3 Must Have Beatles Albums. , it still has its moments as any Beatles album does.
-(Incidentally, that post was featured in last month’s Beatles Carnival – Everything About the Beatles)
+Even though Let It Be doesn’t make it on many lists of top Beatles albums, it still has its moments as any Beatles album does.

 Gone were the instruments of psychedelia – the Sitar, the moog, wah-wah pedal and harpsichord.
 In fact, in the original recordings, there weren’t even orchestral sections.
 Those were added later by Phil Specter, prompting Lennon to say: